 Will food be provided?

 Yes.
-Snacks and bottled water are included as well as a lovely gourmet lunch.
+Snacks and bottled water are included as well as a lovely lunch.
 Lunch is typically provided at your second winery visit.

 Do I need to bring a bag or box for my wine if I buy wine?